ZeroPoint095/CargoDash/readme.md

 ![CargoDash Architecture](img/api_cargodash_v6.png "CargoDash Architecture")

 ## Adding Nodes
-At CargoDash we already implemented certain standard nodes that exist in a vehicle such as SteeringNode, TemperatureNode, and more.
-But if you want to add a custom node you can add it by changing some files.
-You can do this like the changes described below for the LidarNode.
+In CargoDash we already implemented certain standard nodes that would exist in a real vehicle such as SteeringNode, TemperatureNode, and more.
+But if you want to add your own, custom node you can add it by changing some files.
+You can do this using the changes described below using a LidarNode as an example.

 ### node_input_factory/node_input_enums.py